SelinCetinkaya/grocery-list/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- Create and use external api
-- Render data on page
+- Render data by category
+- Ability to add a new grocery list item
+- When list items are checked off they move to the "in the cart" section
-- Allow user to choose favorites
+- Use tabs to navigate between categories
+- create at least 6 separate react components

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

-- Add second API
+- Adding an additional subcategory to organize by recipe
-- Use local storage to save user favorites
+- Adding a saved/favorites log to save previously shopped items
+- Include welcome screen

 ## Project Schedule